rsharma1817/webtool/idea2_pipeline.md

 9. Train an ML model for semantic annotation of lexical units with their corresponding frame elements.
 This can be done using the already annotated Wikipedia corpus and others.
 10. Using the trained model, generate annotations for the captions, words and phrases
 11. Captions with same frame elements as certain words and phrases, will be cross-annotated.

+#### Generating Image Captions

+#### Preprocessing

+#### Identifying Lexical Units and Frames

+#### Automated Annotation

+#### Timeline

+The tasks specified in the workflow will be completed as follows:
+*July 28th- Aug 3rd*: Tasks 1 to 4 for generating image captions using trained model
+*Aug 4th- Aug 6th*: Tasks 5 to 6 for POS tagging textual and image data
+*Aug 7th- Aug 15th*: Tasks 7 to 8 for identifying frames
+*Aug 16th- Aug 27th*: Tasks 9 to 11 for automatically annotating the corpus
+*Aug 28th- Aug 30th*: Final Evaluation

 ---